 Spokane Jazz Orchestra

-Over its more than four decade existence, the Spokane Jazz Orchestra's list of guest artists has come to read like a "Who's Who" in the jazz world.
+The SJO has also been responsible for helping to put this region on the map; bringing in many famous guest artists and vocalists.
+The list of guest artists has come to read like a "Who's Who" in the jazz world.
 The exhaustive list includes Diana Krall, Mel Torme', Dizzy Gillespie, Karrin Allyson, Della Reese, Joe Williams, The Four Freshmen, Clark Terry, Don Menza, Ethel Ennis, Ernie Watts, Claudio Roditi, Allen Vizzuti, Gail Nelson, Mary Stallings, Lanny Morgan, Mike Vax, Chuck Mangione, Carmen Bradford, Frank Foster, Gunther Schuller, Dee Daniels, David Benoit, Walt Wagner, Sunni Wilkinson, Ben E. King, Martha and the Vandellas, the Drifters, the Platters, and Little Anthony.